RetroAchievements/docs/docs/developer-docs/developer-welcome.md

 # Welcome to the Dev Team!

-Now that you’re a developer, I'm sure the first thing you want to know is how you can upload your set and what other options and privileges are now open to you.
-You'll have plenty of fancy new features on the website that you'll notice when going to a game’s page as well as a few other places, which we will go over here.
+Now that you’re a developer, I'm sure the first thing you want to know is how you can upload your set and what other privileges are now open to you.
+You'll have plenty of fancy new features on the website, emulator, and Discord server, which we will go over here.

+Joining the team comes with **new responsibilities and inactivity criteria** so please take the time to review the [Developers Code of Conduct](/guidelines/developers/code-of-conduct) before continuing.

 [[toc]]